Xiddler/basic_flask/README.md

 # basic_flask
 2018-07-06_15:59 I added this in the aws cli
 this is the flask app that contains the script for lanner - which allows snippets to be moved from a to b

+This app is hosted on AWS using an EC2 running Ubuntu Server.